Does Manuka Honey for Blepharitis Work? | Eye Love Cares

 While some may be uncomfortable using manuka honey for blepharitis, or other natural remedies to treat symptoms occurring near the eyes, the least you can do is follow a hygiene regime to help control the symptoms.
 You don’t need fancy honey or pure oils for this treatment.
 You just need a clean washcloth and warm water.

 Patients who are suffering from symptoms of blepharitis are encouraged to use a warm compress for at least five minutes to the eyelids.
-Many doctors recommend doing this by soaking a clean washcloth in warm water and placing it over the eyelids.
+Many doctors recommend doing this by heating up a commercially available eye make and placing it over the eyelids.
 While this will alleviate some of the symptoms, it will not remove the bacteria from the eyelid that caused the issues in the first place.
-This is why it may also be necessary to complete an eyelid scrub as well.
+This is why it may also be necessary to use an eyelid scrub as well.

-An eyelid scrub will remove eyelash debris, bacteria, bacterial toxins, and oil from the affected area.
-Traditionally, doctors would recommend using baby shampoo for this process, but now there are several scrubs designed for the eyelids that are commercially available.
-These washes are available in foams, gels, and pre-moistened pads.
-Your doctor may also recommend that you use selenium anti-dandruff shampoo on your scalp and eyebrows if you have a particularly chronic case of blepharitis that is caused by common dandruff.
+An eyelid cleanser will remove eyelash debris, bacteria, bacterial toxins, and oil from the affected area.
+Traditionally, doctors would recommend using baby shampoo for this process, but this is old news.
+There are now several scrubs designed for the eyelids that are commercially available.
+These washes are available in foams, gels, sprays and pre-moistened pads.
+The Heyedrate Lid and Lash Cleanser is an effective hypochlorous acid cleanser which works well without irritating the delicate eyelids.

-While you are cleansing your eyelids, it is a good idea also to rub the gland located in the interior section of your eyes as well.
+While you are cleansing your eyelids, it is a good idea also to concentrate on top of the meibomian glands.
 The glands may be clogged, and gently massaging them may dislodge any contaminants within them.

 If you suffer from chronic blepharitis, you may need to clean your eyelids daily for the remainder of your life.
-To clean the eyelids, use a warm and soapy washcloth.
-Use one of the special soaps made for cleansing the eye or diluted baby shampoo but try not to get too much soap in your eyes.
-This will irritate them even more.
+To clean the eyelids, use an eyelid cleanser instead of baby shampoo.
 Keep your eyes shut while cleaning them.
-Gently rub the clean washcloth along the margins of the eye.
-If soap is used, make sure you rinse it off with cold water and dry them with a clean towel.
+Gently rub the solution along the margins of the eye.
+If soap is used, make sure you rinse it off with cold water and dry the eyelids with a clean towel.

 How to Give Your Eyes a Break if You Suffer from Blepharitis